All performing groups will present themselves in front of the Municipal Office, accompanied by DH Miločanka.

 The village leadership will receive representatives of the ensembles and festival guests to ceremonially welcome them to the 12th annual International Folklore Festival Mistřín 2025.

-Costumed procession of all performers from the Municipal Office to the Orel unity area.
-We invite all fans of folk tradition and folklore to the costumed procession.
+Costumed parade of all performers from the Municipal Office to the Orel sports grounds.
+We invite all fans of folk tradition and folklore to the costumed parade.
 DH Miločanka performs.

 The evening's moderator is Pavel Růžička.